 Taxi Prices Still Expensive vs. Uber/Lyft

-While transparent pricing is a welcome move by an industry that is often perceived as acting unethical, we don’t expect throngs of visitors to flock back to cabs as prices are still inflated compared to rideshare operators like Uber and Lyft.
-For example:
+While transparent pricing is a welcome move by an industry often perceived as acting unethical, I don’t expect throngs of visitors to flock back to cabs as prices are still inflated compared to Uber and Lyft.

 Keep in mind, cabs also charge a fuel surcharge and credit card fee in addition to the flat rate fare (which most of us use as it’s the 21st century) while Uber/Lyft do not.